 The administrative services credential is a two-tiered system that provides initial general preparation for entry into the first administrative position.
 After that, an individualized plan for targeted professional development that addresses the responsibilities of the educational leadership position that the new administrator is assigned.
 Generally, the first tier of initial preparation is completed before the applicant assumes full administrative responsibilities.
-The second tier, or targeted professional development, is completed at the same time as the first few years of administrative experience.
-114
+The

-111 Exhibit G, San Diego County Office of Education, "Designated Subjects Credential Program, Supervision & Coordination."
+&lt;sup>111 Exhibit G, San Diego County Office of Education, "Designated Subjects Credential Program, Supervision & Coordination."